-Germany is a developing country when it comes to trading on the exchanges: Although they are considered a high-return alternative to the standard interest rates, equities etc. are only traded by about one in ten Germans.
+Germany is a developing country when it comes to trading on the exchanges: Although they are considered a high-return alternative to the standard interest rates, only about one in ten Germans trades equities.
 You can do better – and we’re here to help.
-With eight Golden Rules.
+With eight golden rules.

 1. Generate exchange-based knowledge.

 Knowing the exchange fundamentals is key.
 You need this knowledge in order to correctly assess the broad variety of investment products and the related opportunities and risks – and take the right decisions.
 But don’t worry, understanding exchanges is not arcane.
 Background knowledge on individual asset classes, for example, can easily be acquired at one of our special exchange seminars or webinars.
 And it also makes sense to follow the news on companies, the financial markets and political changes – using our WhatsApp-Service you can even get the latest market news delivered straight to your smartphone.

 2. Invest time.

 Investing money is real work, though.
 One of the biggest mistakes is not to inform yourself properly before buying securities.
 You are probably painstaking about buying a new car and should be just as precise when it comes to the key financial figures of an exciting company, the products and services offered and the competitors.

 3. Define your investment goals.